France to go ahead with climate summit, with tough security

 Organisers have been hoping to imitate a "People's Climate March" in New York last year that attracted hundreds of thousands of people, the largest protest against global warming in history.

-(Reporting by Emmanuel Jarry; writing by Leigh Thomas and Alister Doyle; Editing by Kevin Liffey and Hugh Lawson)
+(Reporting by Emmanuel Jarry; writing by Leigh Thomas and Alister Doyle; Editing by Kevin Liffey)